5 min read

 Fitness, however, is a very bad way to explain conventional change.
 New conventions appear, disappear, and persist without any much regard for "fit."
 In most cases, conventional solutions to coordination strategies are “good enough," and then are held in place by inertia, status structures, or industrial organizations.
 In particular, Darwinian evolution does little to explain the fast-moving conventional change we call "trends," where a certain style (e.g. raver pants, cornrows) prospers for a short time without ever being inherited by the next generation.
 Fads make up a significant portion of contemporary culture, and they just aren't Darwinian in any meaningful way.

-We can't get around this problem but saying that only technology is Darwinian because practical behaviors also get tied up in conventions.
+We can't get around this problem by simply saying that only technology is Darwinian — even practical behaviors get tied up in conventions.
 The diffusion of technologies is never just a battle of superior product fitness (e.g. the lower-quality VHS won out against Betamax), which is why Everett Rogers had to write an entire book, Diffusion of Innovations, to explain how social processes influence the adoption of useful innovations.

 But there's an even bigger issue with the idea of Darwinian “cultural evolution,” which is that the entire thing only makes sense through a bit of intellectual slight-of-hand.
 When Darwin wrote On the Origin of Species, he was unaware of Gregor Mendel and the breakthroughs in genetics.
 The subsequent generation of scientists thus updated Darwin's theories with our understanding of genetic inheritance to create an even stronger model of evolutionary change.
 These "Neo-Darwinian" theories noted (1) genes are inherited in an all-or-nothing fashion (2) variation appears randomly rather than as a direct attempt at environmental adaptation, and (3) genetic inheritance is non-Lamarckian, so whatever happens to an individual in its lifetime doesn’t affect its offspring.
 Again, these additions are not rebuttals to Darwin but accurate improvements to the original theory.

 Mesoudi admits that none of these Neo-Darwinian principles apply to cultural change.
 Inventors of culture (1) blend previous cultural practices (2) intentionally propose variation in direct response to environmental needs, and (3) pass on practices that are acquired in their lifetimes.
-For Mesoudi, cultural change is "only Darwinian" and doesn’t adhere to Neo-Darwin theories — which better describes the mechanism of biological evolution.
+For Mesoudi, cultural change is "only Darwinian" and doesn’t adhere to Neo-Darwin theories — which, again, better describe the mechanism of biological evolution.

 The Lamarckian point is the most damning.
 When learning about the history of science, we make fun of Lamarckian theory for suggesting that rats with their tails cut off have children without tails.
 But culture is outright Lamarckian.
 In the early 20th century, Ashkenazi Jewish immigrants spoke Yiddish, but their children learned English in the New World and passed on English — not Yiddish — to their own children.
 Famed evolutionary biologist Stephen Jay Gould not only saw cultural change as a Lamarckian process, but noted that this is what enables civilization: “Natural evolution includes no principle of predictable progress or movement to greater complexity.
 But cultural change is potentially progressive or self-complexifying because Lamarckian inheritance accumulates favorable innovations by direct transmission, and amalgamation of traditions allows any culture to choose and join the most useful inventions of several separate societies.”